 1) Use a check the debtor wrote to you: Yes, this is obvious, and yes, the debtor may have closed his or her account.
 But it’s a good place to start.
 Your judgment may have resulted from a bad check.
 Or perhaps the debtor was a roommate, a friend (former friend), or even your employer.
 If you know which bank the person is with, levy on the accounts there.

-In almost all states, you can levy on any branch by serving as Writ on any branch in the state.
-California and some other states are more difficult.
-You have to know the exact branch where the account or accounts were opened.
+In almost all states, you can levy on any branch by serving a Writ on any branch in the state.

 Don’t: Call the bank and tell them the debtor gave you a check and you want to know if it’s good.
+(Unless you really do have a check.)
 Banks are on to this, and won’t believe you.
 The bank may also alert the debtor.
 And, it may well be against the GLB and other debt collection laws.
 Be careful.
 You don’t want the debtor to have a reason to sue you.

 Some ‘dumpster divers’ even take along different colored trash bags—white, black, green--so that the debtor won’t be alerted if he or she wanders out to get rid of one last beer can before bedtime.